Amazon Marketplace

 ISA (Inbound Shipment Appointment) is a time-bound appointment for delivering goods to an Amazon fulfillment center.
 An ISA reservation ensures Amazon allocates staff and resources.
 Sellers must book ISAs in Seller Central to schedule FBA shipments and avoid delays.

-Open term pageISBN
+Open glossary pageISBN

 International Standard Book Number